albertyang82/data_engineering_assessment/section_3/readme_section_3_design_2.md

 9. [Security and Best Practices Addressed in this solution](#9-security-and-best-practices-addressed-in-this-solution)

 # 1. Overview
-I, as a team lead, will design cloud architecture focusing on strategic facilitator, guiding the team through the process of creating a solution that is scalable, secure, and cost-effective.
+I, as a technical lead, will design cloud architecture focusing on strategic facilitator, guiding the team through the process of creating a solution that is scalable, secure, and cost-effective.
 My primary responsibilities include defining the project's scope, coordinating the team's efforts, and ensuring the final design aligns with the organization's business goals and technical requirements.

 I propose a secure, scalable, and cost-efficient cloud architecture for ingesting and processing images from two sources (web/API uploads and an engineer-managed Kafka stream).
 The solution stores images and metadata for 7 days, after which they are automatically purged to meet compliance and privacy requirements.
 Processed metadata is available to BI and analytics tools for near-real-time insights.
 The design emphasizes least privilege access, encryption in transit and at rest, autoscaling processing, and operational observability.